petaldata/petaldata-python/README.md

 # PetalData Python Library

-[PetalData](https://petaldata.app) is a uniform API for downloading, saving, and updating analysis-ready data across cloud apps like Stripe, Hubspot, and Metabase.
+[PetalData](https://petaldata.app) is a uniform API for downloading data science-ready datasets from cloud apps like Stripe, Hubspot, and Metabase.

 ## Installation